What is the Be Activated approach to Physiotherapy, and how is it different from regular treatment?

 From children to older adults, from office workers to weekend warriors and professional athletes, regardless of whether the injury or pain is acute or chronic, everyone can benefit from better understanding how their bodies are designed to function.

-If you’re stuck in your healing journey, and are curious about experiencing the Be Activated approach, please feel free to reach out to Chris at ckrammer@restorerehabandwellness.ca or book your initial with him!
+If you’re stuck in your healing journey, and are curious about experiencing the Be Activated approach, please feel free to reach out to Chris at ckrammer@restorerehabandwellness.ca or book your consultation with him!